AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 * Scenario 1: The project has utilized one of the core bundled module's functionality.
 The utilized bundled module is not included in Adobe Commerce 2.4.4.

-* Scenario 2: You have a module installed in your current version of Adobe Commerce that has 3rd party modules that extend or require that module.
+* Scenario 2: You have a module installed in your current version of Adobe Commerce that has third-party modules that extend or require that module.
 This module is not present in Adobe Commerce 2.4.4.

 * Scenario 1: After successfully upgrading to Adobe Commerce 2.4.4 you realize that the module and its provided functionality are missing.